Pioneer Baseball League: History

 The Pioneer League began in 1939 with six teams in Idaho and Utah, operating at the Class C level.
 The original six teams were the Boise Pilots, Lewiston Indians, Ogden Reds, Pocatello Cardinals, Salt Lake City Bees, and Twin Falls Cowboys.
 With players in short supply due to World War II, the league suspended operations for the 1943 through 1945 seasons.

 In 1948, the league expanded by adding two teams in Montana; the Billings Mustangs and Great Falls Electrics.
 In these early years, teams in the league either operated independently or were affiliated with Major League Baseball (MLB) or Pacific Coast League (PCL) parent clubs, as the PCL was attempting to grow into a third major league (a bid that ultimately failed).
 When MLB's Los Angeles Dodgers displaced the PCL's Hollywood Stars in 1958, the Stars relocated and became the "new" Salt Lake City Bees, remaining in the PCL and taking away the Pioneer League's largest market.

 By 1959, the Pioneer League was down to six teams; Billings and Great Falls along with the Boise Braves, Idaho Falls Russets, Missoula Timberjacks, and Pocatello Athletics.
 The league operated at the Class A level for one year (1963), before changing to Rookie league in 1964, when there were only four teams in the league; the Idaho Falls Angels, Magic Valley Cowboys, Pocatello Chiefs, and Treasure Valley Cubs.
 By 1978, the league had again grown to eight teams — Billings and Idaho Falls along with the Butte Copper Kings, Calgary Cardinals, Great Falls Giants, Helena Phillies, Lethbridge Dodgers, and Medicine Hat Blue Jays.
 With the exception of 1986 (when there were six teams), there have been at least eight teams in the league since then.

 In 2016, total league attendance was 616,686, down slightly from the 2015 total of 633,622.

 In its final years as an MLB-affiliated league, the Pioneer League was one of two "Rookie Advanced" minor leagues along with the Appalachian League.
 As such, it occupied the second-lowest rung in the minor league ladder.

 Although classified as a Rookie league, the level of play was slightly higher than that of the two "complex" Rookie leagues, the Gulf Coast League and Arizona League.
 Unlike the complex leagues, Pioneer League teams charged admission and sold concessions.
 It was almost exclusively the first fully professional league in which many players competed; most of the players had just been signed out of high school.
 It was a short-season league that competed from late June (when Major League teams signed players whom they selected in the amateur draft) to early September.

-After the 2018 season, the Helena Brewers relocated to Colorado Springs, Colorado, where they now play as the Rocky Mountain Vibes.
+After the 2018 season, the Helena Brewers relocated to Colorado Springs, Colorado, where they became the Rocky Mountain Vibes.

 As the start of the 2020 season was postponed due to the COVID-19 pandemic before being cancelled on June 30, making the 2019 season the league's last as an MLB-affiliated league of Minor League Baseball.